 Additional support is given to the B&R rig (and is unique to it) with the addition of reverse diagonal rigging.
-For example, the diagonals that you see beginning near the gooseneck and ending at the tip of the spreader, supports and stabilizes the lower section of the mast as it creates a triangle with the lower shroud.
-The top RD2 runs from above the lower spreader base to the end of the top spreader, and stabilizes the top section of the mast.
+For example, the diagonals that you see beginning by the top of the mast strut, ending at the tip of the spreader, supports and stabilizes the upper section of the mast as it creates a triangle with the upper shroud.

-The B&R rig is designed to be pre-bent to further add rigidity to the mast section and eliminate the need for adjustable rigging (like backstay adjusters).
+The B&R rig is designed to be prebent to further add rigidity to the mast section and eliminate the need for adjustable rigging (like backstay adjusters).
 This design should prove more reliable than a rig with adjustable backstays or runners, as there is less chance for error.

-The large main, small jib, sail plan on the H306 also eliminates the need for large overlapping headsails (genoas), as the driving power comes from the much improved shape and size of the mainsail.
-This allows for an easier tacking small jib, creating good performance and more comfortable sailing, as it is less work for the crew.
+The large main, small jib, sail plan on the 326 also eliminates the need for large overlapping headsails (genoas), as the driving power comes from the much improved shape and size of the mainsail.
+This allows for an easier tacking small jib, creating good performance and more comfortable sailing as it is less work for the crew.

 As the large main is creating additional mainsheet and leach loading, Hunter has included a cockpit arch whereby the mainsheet and leech loads are directed to the strong part of the boom (the outboard end) and is located at the heaviest loading point of the mainsail.
-The cockpit arch serves addition safety and comfort functions as handholds and cockpit canvas attachment points.
+The cockpit arch adds additional safety and comfort by providing handholds and cockpit canvas attachment points.